 Private company shares and personal property

 The sale of private company shares is more relevant in certain professions when compared to others.
-For example, a dentist and optometrist often sell the shares of their professional corporation when a practice is sold.
-For physicians, this is seldom the case as a market generally does not exist for buying and selling medical practices.
+For example, a dentist, optometrist and veterinarian often sell the shares of their professional corporation when a practice is sold.
+For physicians, this is seldom the case as the market generally does not exist for buying and selling medical practices.

 When an individual sells shares on or after June 25, 2024, the inclusion rate will be 66.67 percent.
 However, unlike a corporation, an individual will have access to an annual $250,000 threshold which allows the individual to include the first $250,000 of the capital gain in their income at a rate of 50 percent and not 66.67 percent.